brotatotes/bht-automation/bht gen 3/Matthew/Chapter 11/Matthew 11 13 bht.md

 # Matthew 11:13 Commentary Help Text

 ## BHT:
-John the Baptist's preaching marked the transition to a new era, signifying the end of the old dispensation guided by the law and the prophets.
-His message of the impending kingdom of heaven not only fulfilled prophecies but also sealed the absence of further prophecies about the Messiah and his kingdom.
-John's role as the precursor to Christ emphasized the significance of recognizing God's manifestation and not remaining indifferent.
-His preaching was just the beginning, laying the groundwork for the Gospel and directing attention to the presence of Christ.
+John the Baptist ushered in a new era, signifying the conclusion of the old dispensation governed by the prophets and the law of Moses.
+While the law and the prophets depicted God through symbolic means, they didn't fully reveal His presence.
+John's preaching, though a part of the Gospel, served as an initial lesson, explicitly proclaiming the arrival of Christ.
+Within this new era, the prophecies regarding the Messiah and His kingdom ceased, marking the end of the old dispensation and the dawn of the new.

 ## Choicest Commentary Quotes:
 ### Albert Barnes:
 1. "John introduced a new dispensation; and that the old one, under which the prophets and the law of Moses were the guide, was closed when he preached that the kingdom of heaven was at hand."
 2. "By the 'law' is meant here the five books of Moses; by the prophets, the remainder of the books of the Old Testament."
-3. "It is meant by this verse that John introduced a new dispensation."
+3. "John introduced a new dispensation; and that the old one, under which the prophets and the law of Moses were the guide, was closed when he preached that the kingdom of heaven was at hand."

 ### John Calvin:
 1. "The Law and the Prophets did not present God before the eyes of men, but represented him under figures and shadows as absent."
 2. "It is highly criminal in men to remain indifferent when they have obtained a manifestation of the presence of God."
-3. "Although John’s preaching was a part of the Gospel, it was little more than a first lesson."
+3. "John's preaching was a part of the Gospel, but it was little more than a first lesson."

 ### Philip Schaff:
 1. "A proof of the coming in of the new era."